Dr Diane Purkiss

 Because I believe very strongly that academics have a responsibility to communicate with a public beyond the walls of the university, I review regularly for the broadsheet press, and make frequent radio and occasional tv appearances.
 But I’d rather be in the Bodleian.

-The history of food in England; the dissolution of the English monasteries, the court of Henry VIII and sixteenth-century religious orders; witches, wizards, fairies and ghosts; the English Civil War; writer's block; folklore; Shakespeare and other Renaissance drama; Milton; women's writing; Classical Greek influences on Renaissance literature; historiography and theorisations of history; psychoanalysis; popular culture; feminism and feminist theory; folktales and folklore; writing for children in the nineteenth and twentieth centuries.
+The history of food in England; the dissolution of the English monasteries, the court of Henry VIII and sixteenth-century religious orders; witches, wizards, fairies and ghosts; the English Civil War; writer's block; folklore; Shakespeare and other Renaissance drama; Milton; women's writing; Classical Greek influences on Renaissance literature; historiography and theorisations of history; psychoanalysis; popular culture; feminism and feminist theory; folktales and folklore; writing for children in the nineteenth and twentieth centuries; writer's block and the writing process.

-I also review the TLS, the Sunday Telegraph, the Telegraph and the Guardian, and appear frequently on BBC Radio 4's Woman's Hour and on BBC TV.
+I also review the TLS, the Times, the Sunday Telegraph, the Telegraph, the Independent and the Guardian, and appear frequently on BBC Radio 4's Woman's Hour, In Our Time and on BBC and other TV.

-In Preparation: Shakespeare and the Supernatural, contracted to Routledge/Taylor Francis, due 2008.
-Shakespeare and the Changing Body, in discussion with Princeton University Press; Corydon and the Siege of Troy, children's book with Michael Dowling, the third in the Corydon trilogy; The Knight of Swords, new children's book.
+In Preparation: Shakespeare and the Supernatural, contracted to Routledge/Taylor Francis, due c2015.
+Shakespeare and the Changing Body, in discussion with Princeton University Press.

 - 'Fractious: girls tell tales of witchcraft' in Shakespeare and Oral Culture, ed.
 Mary Ellen Lamb (New York: Ashgate, 2008)